Reinvent digital

 Justyna Stypinska has recently worked as a researcher and lecturer at the department for Sociology at Freie Universität Berlin.
 She has completed her PhD at the Jagiellonian University in Kraków on the topic of “Ageism in the labor market.
 A sociological-legal analysis.”
 Her research focuses on multiple forms of age discrimination and age inequalities in contemporary societies, especially in their most recent digital forms.

-At ENS, she is hosted by Professor Ulrike Klinger at the Chair for Digital Democracy and is conducting research on age bias in algorithms and artificial intelligence, as well as ageism in tech industry and Silicon Valley.
+At ENS, she was hosted by Professor Ulrike Klinger at the Chair for Digital Democracy.
+There, she conducted research on age bias in algorithms and artificial intelligence, as well as ageism in the tech industry and Silicon Valley.

 Prof. Dr. Dariusz Jemielniak